samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ##### Scarlet Order

 The Scarlet Order is a monastic order of Suloise militarists whose spies and assassins have infiltrated many courts and castles throughout the Flanaess, ready to strike.
 The leader of the order is a seemingly immortal being known as the Father of Obedience, Korenth Zan.
 He is rumored to be a Suloise monk who walked the lands of Oerik long before the Rain of Colorless Fire destroyed the Suloise Empire.
 Others claim Korenth is a red dragon—a former consort of [Tiamat](/sources/dnd/dmg-2024/lore-glossary#Tiamat) who became trapped in human form.
 Whatever the true story, the Father of Obedience is revered by all who pledge their lives to the Scarlet Order.
-His goals—and, by extension, the order’s goals—are shrouded in mystery and could one day tilt the balance of power across the whole of Eastern Oerik.
+His goals—and, by extension, the order's goals—are shrouded in mystery and could one day tilt the balance of power across the whole of Eastern Oerik.

 > ### Adventurers and Organizations
 >
 > Factions and organizations aimed at player characters can connect adventurers to your world, providing ties to key NPCs and a clear agenda beyond individual gain.
 In the same way, villainous organizations create an ongoing sense of menace beyond the threat of solitary foes.
 >
-> Having different characters tied to different factions can create interesting situations at the gaming table, as long as those factions have similar goals and don’t work in opposition to one another all the time.
+> Having different characters tied to different factions can create interesting situations at the gaming table, as long as those factions have similar goals and don't work in opposition to one another all the time.
 Adventurers representing different factions might have competing interests or priorities while they pursue the same goals.
 >
 > Adventurer organizations are also a great source of special rewards beyond Experience Points and treasure.
-Increased standing in an organization might come with concrete benefits such as access to an organization’s information, equipment, magic, and other resources.
-See "[Renown](/sources/dnd/dmg-2024/dms-toolbox#Renown)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for rules you can use to track characters’ standing in an organization.
+Increased standing in an organization might come with concrete benefits such as access to an organization's information, equipment, magic, and other resources.
+See "[Renown](/sources/dnd/dmg-2024/dms-toolbox#Renown)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for rules you can use to track characters' standing in an organization.

 #### Magic in Greyhawk